-Also, $x=0$ if and only if $q_0=0$.
-The first inequality then is the hypothesis to the second assertion of Proposition \ref{c0prop1} and the second assertion of Proposition \ref{c0prop3} (depending on whether $q_0>0$ or $q_0<0$).
+Since $x=0$ is equivalent to $q_0=0$, the first inequality is precisely the hypothesis of the second assertion of Proposition \ref{c0prop1} or the second assertion of Proposition \ref{c0prop3} (depending on the sign of $q_0$).
 The second inequality is the hypothesis to Proposition \ref{c0prop2}.
-As a result, through \eqref{etawtransf}, we obtain the all time existence of $\rho,p$ in \eqref{rhoode2}, \eqref{pode2}.
+As a result, by \eqref{etawtransf}, the variables $\rho,p$ in \eqref{rhoode2}-\eqref{pode2} exists for all time.